Pre-College Online Program student

 Online students do not have access to or participate in on-campus resources and activities.

 Registration in a desired course is not guaranteed, and many courses fill up, so early application is strongly advised.
 Summer undergraduate online courses are typically smaller in size and taught by Penn faculty, staff, and visiting scholars.
 Most classes meet two to five times weekly, Monday through Friday, and assign homework, research papers, midterms, and/or finals.
 Textbooks and additional course materials may be required for a class.
 Students are required to choose alternate courses when registering, as courses may fill or be canceled.
-Students are able to choose to take Pre-College Programs courses on a pass/fail basis, but they may not audit a course.
+Students can choose to take Pre-College Online Program courses on a pass/fail basis, but they may not audit a course.
 We are unable to accommodate requests for students taking online courses to be in residence on campus.

 Earn academic credit from the University of Pennsylvania

-Pre-College Program students are evaluated by the same academic standards and procedures as Penn undergraduates.
+Pre-College Online Program students are evaluated by the same academic standards and procedures as Penn undergraduates.
 Students earn one course unit (1 c.u., the equivalent of 4 college credit hours) for each course taken.
 Upon successful completion of the program and all coursework within, students may request official transcripts from Penn’s Registrar (fee-based).
 Students planning to transfer these grades to their future undergraduate record or institution should be aware that transfer credit is awarded at the discretion of the institution, including the University of Pennsylvania.
 Learn more about Penn’s transfer credit policies for pre-baccalaureate coursework.

 Course registration details